-IMM is a 13-course Bachelor of Arts degree that combines hands-on instruction using industry-standard tools with in-depth exploration of the cultural impact of digital and interactive technology.
-IMM emphasizes the process as well as the product, with students acquiring valuable collaboration and project management skills that will benefit them in a variety of possible careers.
+IMM learning experiences combine hands-on instruction on industry-standard tools with in-depth exploration of the cultural impact of digital technology.
+IMM emphasizes the process as well as the product.
+Along the way, students acquire valuable collaboration and project management skills that benefit them in a variety of career paths.

-In 2010, The Princeton Review and GamePromagazine named us one of the top 50 undergraduate game design programs in North America.
+In 2010, The Princeton Review and GamePro Magazine named IMM one of the top 50 undergraduate game design programs in North America.
 We recognize the potential for games to connect all corners of our campus — artists and programmers, storytellers and designers, engineers and musicians, and more.
 The foundation for studying game design at TCNJ is a major in Interactive Multimedia, and students may optionally pursue a minor related to programming, art or storytelling for games.

 Opened in 2010, TCNJ’s Art and Interactive Multimedia building features state-of-the-art facilities, including computer labs with a range of industry-standard software, a recording studio for hands-on experience with the latest audio production tools, and multipurpose studios for everything from video to building custom electronic hardware.
 The AIMM building hosts exhibitions, screenings, performances, guest workshops, student organizations, community groups and more.

 Be a creative force for community change, while learning to design, develop, and deliver original projects for local clients.
 Working in teams, students use emerging technologies to address real needs: interactive art installations in downtown Trenton, multimedia platforms for a local farmer’s market.
 It’s a career-building experience.
 And it’s an eye-opening lesson that the desire to continually learn, evolve, and adapt to new innovations—from devices to design trends—is your most valuable asset in this rapidly changing field.